 Family Nurse Practitioner Residency Program

-Holyoke Health Center's Family Nurse Practitioner Residency is a 12-month program providing intensive training to both the clinical complexity of family practice in the safety net setting, and training to a high performance, PCMH model for primary care.
+The Holyoke Health Center's Family Nurse Practitioner Residency is a 12-month program providing intensive training in both the clinical complexity of family practice in the safety net setting and training to a high performance, patient-centered medical home model for primary care.

 The program is specifically intended for new family nurse practitioners who are committed to developing careers as primary care providers in the challenging setting of community health centers and other safety net settings.

 The residency is a full-time, 12-month salaried position with a one-year employment commitment after completion of the program.
 The program structure includes precepted primary care sessions, specialty rotations, mentored independent clinics, didactic sessions and quality improvement.

 About the Program:

 We're training the residents to Holyoke Health Center's model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, and a team-based approach, with expert use of health information technology and the electronic health record.

-The residency year begins with an intensive orientation to Holyoke Health Center, the neighborhoods in which the training sites are located, and the health problems of the target population, and includes walking tours of neighborhoods, tours of Holyoke Health Center sites statewide, meetings with community leaders, technical trainings on electronic health record, and orientation by our chief medical officer to the responsibilities and privileges of medical staff participation at Holyoke Health Center.
+The residency year begins with an intensive orientation to Holyoke Health Center, the neighborhoods in which the training sites are located and the health problems of the target population.
+The orientation includes walking tours of neighborhoods, tours of the two Holyoke Health Center sites, meetings with community leaders, technical trainings on the electronic health record, and orientation by our chief medical officer on the responsibilities and privileges of medical staff participation at Holyoke Health Center.